-- -Please update your computer before starting exams.
+-Please update your computer before starting exams.
 You might want to log out of blackboard and log back in before starting your exam.
-You only get 1 attempt per exam! - -Please make sure your computer is plugged into a power source or fully charged while taking your final exam.
+You only get 1 attempt per exam!

+-Please make sure your computer is plugged into a power source or fully charged while taking your final exam.
 If your computer battery dies during an exam your exam will be submitted at that point!

 The comprehensive final exam WILL BE timed, given via Blackboard, and will be a portion of your course grade.
 You will be given 2 minutes per question.
+The final exam must be completed within the time frame specified by the instructor.